dd9jn/rfc4880bis/crypto-refresh.md

 This document provides information on the message-exchange packet formats used by OpenPGP to provide encryption, decryption, signing, and key management functions.
 It is a revision of RFC 4880, "OpenPGP Message Format", which is a revision of RFC 2440, which itself replaces RFC 1991, "PGP Message Exchange Formats" {{RFC1991}} {{RFC2440}} {{RFC4880}}.

-This document obsoletes: RFC 4880 (OpenPGP) and RFC 5581 (Camellia cipher).
+This document obsoletes: RFC 4880 (OpenPGP), RFC 5581 (Camellia cipher) and RFC 6637 (ECC for OpenPGP).

 ## Terms